mama1120/Robot-Arm/README.md

 nc -zv 10.42.0.128 12345
 ```

-Another tool to check if there is a connection, is to simply use ping.
+Another tool to check if there is a connection is to use ping.
 Install ping:

 ```bash
 apt-get update -y
 apt-get install -y iputils-ping
 ```

-Ping the other end, by using the receiver's IP Address
+Ping the other end using the receiver's IP Address:

 ```bash
 ping 10.42.0.128
 ```

+---